 Keep Wood Pellets in a Low Humidity Environment

-Be Gentle when moving your Wood Pellet Bags
+Be Gentle When Moving Your Wood Pellet Bags

-Now, good quality wood pellets will not break apart easily when moved around, however, you don’t want to be too rough.
+Now, good quality wood pellets will not break apart easily when moved around.
+However, you don’t want to be too rough.
 Being too rough will increase the percentage of fines/dust in the bags.
 Another reason to be gentle is otherwise you may tear a bag, and then there are the issues of moisture penetration.

-Some Wood Pellets are just Bad to Begin With
+Some Wood Pellets Are Just Bad To Begin With

-There are a couple of quick little tests you can do see if you have good or bad pellets:
+There are a couple of quick little tests you can do to see if you have good or bad pellets:

-Place the Wood Pellets in a Glass of Water
+Place The Wood Pellets In A Glass Of Water

 You have to be quick with this test though, as they will instantly start to absorb the moisture.
 Also, don’t leave the wood pellets and water in the glass (like I did).
-As they absorb the moisture they will expand.
+As they absorb the moisture, they will expand.

 The Snap Test

-The second test is what I call the ‘snap test’.
+The second test is what I call the ‘Snap Test’.
 You want to pick up a wood pellet and place horizontal force on it.
 A good wood pellet will break into just two pieces with a ‘snap’ sound you should be able to hear.
 A bad wood pellet will crumble into several pieces and produce small bits and dust, as shown in the diagram below:

 The Shine Test

-Do Pellets have a Shelf Life?
+Do Pellets Have A Shelf Life?

-Well, I’ve still got a small sample of the first wood pellet I made back in 2007.
+Well, I’ve still got a small sample of the first wood pellets I made back in 2007.
 They have been kept in a plastic container with the lid on.
 These pellets still have a nice surface shine with no cracks.